pennlabs/django-rest-live/docs/api.md

 An error with code `400` will be sent if an unknown message `type` is sent.

 ## Subscription Request
-Subscription requests are sent from the client over the websocket connection with the server as JSON strings.
-The easiest way to generate these is to construct an object in JavaScript and pass it to `JSON.stringify`.
+Subscription requests are sent from the client over the websocket connection with the server.
 It has the following properties:

 - `type` (_string_) – Designates a message as a subscription request; should always be `"subscribe"`.
 - `id` (_number_) – Identifier for this subscription request.
 Should be unique